gatsbyjs/gatsby/docs/docs/adding-tags-and-categories-to-blog-posts.md

 ## Make a tags page template (for `/tags/{tag}`)

-If you followed the tutorial for [Adding Markdown Pages](/docs/adding-markdown-pages/), then this process should sound familiar: you'll make a tag page template, then use it in `createPages` in `gatsby-node.js` to generate individual pages for the tags in our posts.
+If you followed the tutorial for [Adding Markdown Pages](/docs/adding-markdown-pages/), then this process should sound familiar: Make a tag page template, then use it in `createPages` in `gatsby-node.js` to generate individual pages for the tags in our posts.

 First, you'll add a tags template at `src/templates/tags.js`: